Snorkeling with Children – Have fun Snorkeling with Kids and Family!

 Dr. Orlena Kerek suggests in her blog that one way to get kids get used to the breathing aspect in a pool.
 They will be able to learn the coordinate motions that go with swimming and using the gear while you stay close when they learn those basics.

 Once the child has become adept, the ultimate goal is the ocean.
 After all, they won’t see fish in a swimming pool.
 If they run into trouble once they are in the open water then you can always take them back to the pool for more instructions and practice.

 Snorkeling trips for the whole family

 The Travel Channel suggests some destinations on their site – https://www.travelchannel.com/interests/beaches/photos/best-us-caribbean-snorkeling-resorts.
 Most of their picks involve not leaving the resort property.
-This might be ideal as the family learns to adventure together.
+This might be ideal as everybody gets to learn the snorkeling adventure together.

 National Geographic offers some advice as well (https://www.nationalgeographiclodges.com/about-our-lodges/best-of-lists/best-family-getaways/#.WtBLyIjwbIU).
 Generations of families that visit Petit St. Vincent Private Island continue to pass snorkeling onto their children.

 The entire family can enjoy snorkeling together.
 It will take a while to acclimate the children, but once this happens, the clan will benefit from the sea’s sights and being outdoors in fun locations like Florida or even Maui.

 There is a cornucopia of color and life below the surface of the water.
 It is waiting to be explored.